 The company has contributed to the enjoyment by the pupils of the right to education through printing and providing examination papers to twenty four public primary schools in Kyankwanzi District, has paid a salary to a teacher in one of the schools and has supported woodlots to the primary schools to enable them achieve a sustainable procurement of examination papers in future.
 School exam papers are said to have led to improved performance of pupils at primary leaving examination (PLE) in the beneficiary schools.
+In addition a bursary scheme to support the best performing pupils joining secondary education has been introduced.

-To date over pine 21,320 trees have been planted by the schools with support from Continental Forests.
+To date over 21320 trees of pine have been planted by the schools with support from Continental Forests.
 In addition an environmental education centre has been established to provide environmental education and information to the surrounding communities, schools and the general public.
 From October 2012 to date, 7175 people including school children have been exposed to environmental education.
 This is directly contributing to the right to education and access to information

 The Project supports programmes of internship students who come to further their skills in plantation forestry establishment and management.
 The company has collaborations with different Universities and academics institutions both within Uganda and abroad thus facilitating a number of students' enjoyment of the right to education.
-To date, over 96 students from local and international universities have been trained in forestry-related fields.
+To date, over 108 students from local and international universities have been trained in forestry-related fields.